malika16/restaurant-picker-app/README.md

 ### 6. OpenAPI Specification
    - The application uses the OpenAPI specification to design APIs, and the code generator plugin is employed on the backend service to create APIs
       and DTOs.
-You can find more information in the `pom.xml` file.
+Can see the detailed documentation generated inside the target folder. restaurant-picker-service/target/generated-sources/openapi/src/main/java/com/assessment/api/RestaurantPickerApi.java You can find more information in the `pom.xml` file.

 ### 7. Basic Validations
  - The frontend code includes basic validations with a simple alert mechanism.
 The backend service also has a validator for checking some common